spm2020spring/TeamCollaborationTutorial/team.rst

 git commit -m "some thoughtful messages"

-**Everything happens inside castle1, the orignal castle won't be affected.
+**Everything happens inside castle1, the original castle won't be affected.
 Now castle1 is ahead of the original castle, master.**

 **You may spend most of your time in this step.**